arthurdeschamps/kapua-iot-gateway-simulation/webapp-angular/bower_components/leaflet/CONTRIBUTING.md

 ### Making Changes to Leaflet Source

-If you're not yet familiar with the way GitHub works (forking, pull requests, etc.), be sure to check out the awesome [article about forking](https://help.github.com/articles/fork-a-repo) on the GitHub Help website &mdash; it will get you started quickly.
+If you're not yet familiar with the way GitHub works (forking, pull topics, etc.), be sure to check out the awesome [article about forking](https://help.github.com/articles/fork-a-repo) on the GitHub Help website &mdash; it will get you started quickly.